 Trivia of the early 70’s…Who Remembers?

-When I hit 61 last year I thought to myself, ‘how can I be that old when I still feel 30?’
-Fashions of the 60’s and 70’s are returning, very similar to what I may have worn to my first junior high dance!
-Ironically, during the month of April, store windows are decorated with large, colorful daisies , flowers and peace signs, a reflection of a more care-free society motivated by love-ins and rock music, a true example of how life itself comes full-circle.
-The once ‘simplistic life’ of the 70’s turned ‘high-tech’ right before our eyes but we seem to be moving in the direction of re-grouping, re-organizing and overall, simplifying.
-Life in the early 70’s was ‘simple’, (coined ‘The Dream Era’) when ‘happiness’ was merely sitting with a frozen Swanson TV dinner on a portable fold-out tray in front of a brand new color television, watching “The Monkees” sitcom on tv!
+When I recently hit 65, I thought to myself, ‘how can I be that old when I still feel 40?’
+Store windows are decorated with large, colorful daisies, flowers and peace signs, a reflection of a more care-free society of yesteryear motivated by love-ins and rock music, a true example of how life itself comes full-circle.
+The once simplistic life of the 70’s turned high-tech right before our eyes but we seem to be moving in the direction of re-grouping, re-organizing and overall, simplifying.
+Life in the early 70’s was simple, (coined ‘The Dream Era’) when happiness was merely sitting with a frozen Swanson TV dinner on a portable fold-out tray in front of a brand new color television, watching “The Monkees” sitcom on tv!

-A Pre-Vet and Dance Major at Cal Poly, at the same time completing her Elementary Teaching Credential, it’s not surprising that Bobbi Dellos, a 21-year old female business owner in a world primarily run by men, turned her artistic passion towards creating a loving, passionate, encouraging and enriching environment for children of all ages and all walks of life.
-What she began ‘as a whim’ 40-years ago, has turned into a life-long passion.
-She is known as “Grambi” to four grandsons, has four loving pugs, still surfs, drives a black Land Rover truck, has an antique 1930 Model A Ford Woody, and blasts rock music every chance she gets!
-“Music of the 70’s inspires me… A conglomeration of talented artists produced songs that will continue to affect youth and live on in history, just as I was inspired at a most crucial time in my life by their positive lyrics…I don’t think it is a coincidence, but rather a sign, that my two favorite songs of all time, “Dream On” by Aerosmith, and, “Imagine” by The Beatles, were both released in October of 1973, the very same month that I was opening my first dance studio doors, creating the ‘Dellos Legacy’ and making my own mark in history!”
+A Pre-Vet and Dance Major at Cal Poly, at the same time completing her Elementary Teaching Credential, it’s not surprising that Bobbi Dellos, a 21-year old female business owner in a world primarily run by men, opened a small one-room facility in a tiny strip center.
+She turned her artistic passion into creating a loving, passionate, encouraging and enriching environment for children of all ages and all walks of life.
+What Bobbi created as a whim 45-years ago, has turned into a life-long passion.
+She is known as “Grambi” to five grandsons, has two loving Pugs, Elsie and Little Joe, a Morkie, Jinglebelle, still stand-up paddles, drives a white Range Rover truck, has an antique 1930 Model A Ford Woody, and blasts rock music every chance she gets!
+“Music of the 70’s inspires me… A conglomeration of talented artists produced songs that will continue to affect youth and live on in history, just as I was inspired at a most crucial time in my life by their positive lyrics…I don’t think it is a coincidence, but rather a sign, that my two favorite songs of all time, “Dream On” by Aerosmith, and, “Imagine” by The Beatles, were both released in October of 1973, the very same month that I was opening my first dance studio doors, creating the ‘Dellos Legacy’, making my own mark in history!”